Making this last decision can be difficult. Help is here.

 Environmental modifications: rugs or non-skid mats on slippery floors, ramps over stairs, and ramps/stairs to places like beds can be a big help.

 Other physical aids: a harness such as the Help ‘Em Up can provide much needed assistance with stairs, walking, and getting into the car.
 Boots can help provide traction.

-Many other factors can make a euthanasia decision especially hard.
+Other concerns Many other factors can make a euthanasia decision especially hard.
 Children’s feelings, feelings of guilt, and questions regarding the ethics of euthanasia are examples of other issues your family may be dealing with.
 Don’t forget to consider your own quality of life also: pets that are incontinent, need continuous care, or are up all night can create real problems for their beloved humans.
-Dr. Ivey is able to discuss all your concerns with understanding and compassion, and help you find your own answers.
+With human hospice, several nurses provide care in shifts - 24 hour care does not fall on one person’s shoulders.